reesamu/Innovation-Summit-2025/docs/additional-resources/participant_agreement.md

 In consideration of Your participation in the 2024 ESIIL Innovation Summit, the sufficiency of which is hereby acknowledged, You agree as follows:

-Environmental Data Science Innovation & Inclusion Lab (“ESIIL”) is a National Science Foundation (“NSF”) funded data synthesis center led by the University.
+Environmental Data Science Innovation & Impact Lab (“ESIIL”) is a National Science Foundation (“NSF”) funded data synthesis center led by the University.
 Earth Lab is part of the Cooperative Institute for Research in Environmental Sciences (CIRES) specializing in data-intensive open, reproducible environmental science.
-ESIIL will host the Summit in person from May 13 through May 16, 2024.
+ESIIL will host the Summit in person from September 23 to 25, 2024.

 ## Innovation Summit Description